 UNIVERSITY OF OREGON IN PORTLAND • APRIL 6-8, 2017

 The seventh annual “What is…? ” conference-experience will engage communication, media, and nature by examining everyday life — our lifeworks and lifestyles — emphasizing the lifeworlds we live in.
 It will investigate how communication/media constitute and permeate all avenues and forms of life — from scale, pace, and pattern to the public, private, and organic.
 By building bridges through multidisciplinary networks, the event emphasizes how communication is instrumental in and for living systems.
 What is life and how is life mediated?

 What is Life?
 (2017) builds on last year’s conference-experience, What is Media?
 (2016), expanding a transdisciplinary notion of medium/media with special attention to its material, historical, and ecological ramifications.
 It marks the second collaboration with scholars from the natural sciences (physical and life sciences) and the arts.

-The event will bring together scholars, government and community officials, industry professionals, alumni and students, as well as scientists, artists, filmmakers, grassroots community organizations, and the public.
+The event brings together scholars, government and community officials, industry professionals, alumni and students, as well as scientists, artists, filmmakers, grassroots community organizations, and the public.